Connect with us

 Once the foundation is laid, the columns are placed after which the prefab slabs are fixed into place.

 Elsek Construction, founded in 2001 in Istanbul Turkey, is also betting big on innovative construction technology.
-The firm has brought fiber cement and galvanized steel construction into local market through its local subsidiary – Elsek & Elsek (K) Ltd.
+The firm has brought fiber cement and galvanized steel construction into the local market through its local subsidiary – Elsek & Elsek (K) Ltd.

 The National Housing Corporation (NHC) is also promoting the use of EPS panels as it seeks to boost the supply of affordable homes in a country currently wrestling with an acute shortage of houses.